 This is a question that many people have, but they may not find many answers when searching Google, Bing, or AskJeeves (seriously, what happened to Jeeves?!).
-When we think of humans choking, it is often from not chewing food enough, taking too large of a bite, or possibly a child putting something into their mouth that does not belong.
+When we think of humans choking, it is often from not chewing food thoroughly enough, taking too large of a bite, or possibly a child putting something into their mouth that does not belong.
 However, when birds choke, it is caused by very different mechanism failures.
 In short, yes, birds can choke on food and other swallowed items.
 Want to learn how?
 Keep reading.

-What causes the actual choke?
-Usually, the food as it enters a human throat finds a way to bypass the epiglottis, which is just a fancy word for your tracheal trapdoor.
+What causes the actual choke in a bird?
+In humans, as the food enters the throat, it finds a way to bypass the epiglottis, which is just a fancy word for your tracheal trapdoor.
 The food, now inside of your trachea (air tube), obstructs airflow to your mouth and nose.
 Why does this happen?
-Often, for adults at least, they are using their airway while swallowing a large piece of food.
+Often, humans are using their airways while swallowing a large piece of food.
 That means they were talking, breathing, laughing, etc., and their epiglottis opened as the food neared the entrance of the trachea.

 Birds, on the other hand, do not typically choke in the same fashion as humans.
 In fact, it is rare to find evidence of birds choking to death.
 However, there are documented cases showing a bird likely choked to death, including the 'how' for the choke occurring.
 Simply, birds can bite off more than they can chew.
 If the food is larger than their throat, choking is very possible.